This Instant Pot Lentil Soup Recipe with Leeks is a healthy hearty dinner made with leeks, onion, garlic, celery, vegetable stock and green lentils.

 - Easy to use: Pressure cookers, such as the Instant Pot, are easy to use and have many safety features that make them a popular choice for home cooks.

 - One-pot meal: Lentil soup can be a complete meal, with lentils providing protein and other ingredients providing fiber and other essential nutrients.
 Cooking the soup in a pressure cooker means you can have a complete and nutritious meal with minimal effort.

 - Vegetable stock

 - Salt and pepper, to taste

-See recipe card for quantities for Lentil Soup with Leeks.
+See recipe card for quantities for Instant Pot Lentil Soup Recipe.